The falcon queen of Arabia

 Perhaps the hospital's most remarkable asset is Müller herself, a woman who had dedicated her professional life to falcons.

-The Munich-born veterinarian was already specializing in the birds when she was recruited in 2001, but says she initially struggled to win the respect of hospital staff and falconers.
+The veterinarian was already specializing in the birds when she was recruited in 2001, but says she initially struggled to win the respect of hospital staff and falconers.

 "It was an adventure to come here, I didn't know exactly what to expect," she tells CNN shortly before scrubbing up for her first surgery of the morning.